jonas-masharqa/fizzbuzz-js/README.txt

 The browser initializes and goes to our prefered page.
 Then we tell the test that before each test it should reload the page.
-After that, we tell the test to close our our browser after the tests.
+After that, we tell the test to close our browser after the tests.

 Question 7: